 EQUIPMENT DAMAGE: If a driver cause damage to CKRSCCA equipment during an event, the driver will be charged at minimum $100 up to actual cost.
 The driver will not be allowed to participate in any CKRSCCA event until payment is received.
 If equipment damage becomes an issue at any of the sites, CKR reserves the right to amend our policy at any time with notice.

 HELMETS: Helmet must have Snell 2000 or later sticker.
+See this guide for exact acceptable decals.
 We have a limited number of loaner helmets.
 You must get your own helmet to use before each run, and must return it to the same area where you got it immediately after each run.